electrode-io/electrode/samples/universal-material-ui/README.md

 ### Add [material-ui] Examples

 Now we are ready to add some of the [material-ui examples] to the app.

+> Note that the examples are written with babel stage-1 which is not supported in Electrode so you might have to rewrite some of them.

 #### Enable tapping